Rassa-Gvm/MAXHiC/README.md

 *Default*: 0

 **-targets_dir** *(Required for the capture model)*
 *Description*: The directory of the file containing the list of target regions.
-The format is explained in the formats section.
+The format is explained in the [formats section](#Baits-File).
 *Accepts*: A valid directory

-## File Formats
+## Files Formats

 ### Input Files